Theatre Acting (BFA)

 The acting program offers a tremendous number of performance opportunities for students to apply skills and techniques they have learned in the classroom to work on the stage.
-Between larger main stage theatre production and smaller Student Theatre Productions, the Department produces approximately 20 different shows each academic year.
+Between larger main stage theatre production and smaller student theatre productions, the department produces approximately 20 different performances each academic year.

-FACULTY The Department of Theatre Arts is comprised of seven full-time faculty members, six have earned the highest degrees in their fields.
+FACULTY The Department of Theatre Arts comprises six full-time faculty members, five of whom have earned the highest degrees in their fields.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
 The inclusive nature of the curriculum means that students will take classes from every member of the Department of Theatre Arts as they pursue their degree.

 ACADEMIC PREPARATION There are no prerequisite high school courses or requirements needed for enrollment in the theatre program, but students should have a well-rounded academic high school curriculum.
 Previous involvement in high school and/or community theatre is strongly recommended.

-AUDITION REQUIREMENTS Students interested in pursuing B.F.A.. degrees in Musical Theatre, Acting, Directing, and Theatre Education at Drake University must prepare an audition for entrance into the program.
+AUDITION REQUIREMENTS Students interested in pursuing B.F.A. in Musical Theatre, Acting, Directing, and Theatre Education at Drake University must prepare an audition for entrance into the program.
 Prospective B.F.A.
 Design/ Technical students must prepare a portfolio for entrance into the program.
-Visit the theatre department webpage to view audition and/or portofolio requirements.
+Visit the theatre department webpage to view audition and/or portfolio requirements.

-GROUP AUDITION/PORTFOLIO REVIEW DAY SCHEDULE Admission and scholarship auditions are offered for incoming, fall-term, first year students.
+GROUP AUDITION/PORTFOLIO REVIEW DAY SCHEDULE Admission and scholarship auditions are offered for incoming, fall-term, first-year students.
 Audition dates are in January and February.
-To register for an admission and/or scholarship audition, contact Megan Martin at firstname.lastname@example.org or visit the theatre department audition webpage.
+To register for an admission and/or scholarship audition, visit the theatre department audition web page.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.

-INTERNSHIPS & OPPORTUNITIES Students have the option, with faculty consent, of studying at the Eugene O'Neill Theatre Center, part of the National Theatre Institute in Waterford, CT.
+INTERNSHIPS & OPPORTUNITIES Students have the option, with faculty consent, of studying at the Eugene O'Neill Theatre Center, part of the National Theatre Institute in Waterford, Conn.
 This intensive program allows students to work with numerous theatre professionals and to establish possible career ties within the theatre industry.
-Theatre students also participate in numerous study-abroad programs.
+Theatre students also participate in numerous study abroad programs.

-Theatre students have recently interned with the Santa Fe Opera and the National Theatre Institute in Connecticut.
+Examples of where theatre students have recently interned include the Santa Fe Opera, the Utah Shakespeare Company, the Goodman Theatre Company, and the National Theatre Institute in Connecticut.
 These internships offer students opportunities to make contacts within the industry, to experience auditions, and to experience first-hand various work in professional theatre.

-CAREER OPTIONS Typical career paths for theatre arts graduates include regional theatre, teaching, and radio/TV.
+CAREER OPTIONS Career paths for theatre arts graduates include regional theatre, teaching, and radio/TV.
 Recent graduates have gone on to work in Chicago, Minneapolis, New York, and Los Angeles.
 A number also have entered and completed graduate programs throughout the country.